 This Is a Very Popular Video That Shows You the Proper Way to Take Rose Cuttings

-- How to Plant and Care for Lenten Roses
+- How To Take Care Of Roses

 Roses are some of the most popular and beautiful flowering shrubs grown, but starting a rose garden may seem daunting to new gardeners.
 Read this article for growing information on roses, especially if you are a beginner.

 Planting roses, pruning roses, types of roses, and rose garden tips from The Farmer's Almanac.